The landmark Voting Rights Act faces further dismantling at the Supreme Court - NewsBreak

 Flynn, Gingrich testimony sought in Georgia election probe

-The Georgia prosecutor investigating whether then-President Donald Trump and others illegally tried to interfere in the 2020 election filed paperwork Friday seeking to compel testimony from a new batch of Trump allies, including former U.S. House Speaker Newt Gingrich and former national security adviser Michael Flynn.Fulton County District Attorney Fani Willis filed petitions seeking to have Gingrich and Flynn, as well as former White House lawyer Eric Herschmann and others, testify next month before a special grand jury that's been seated to aid her investigation.They join a string of other high-profile Trump allies and advisers who have been called...
+The Georgia prosecutor investigating whether then-President Donald Trump and others illegally tried to interfere in the 2020 election has filed paperwork seeking to compel testimony from a new batch of Trump allies

-Budd and Beasley face off in lone debate of high-stakes, neck and neck senate race

-Democrat Cheri Beasley and Republican Ted Budd agreed to a one-hour debate being held Friday night in Raleigh.

 Comments / 0